 | OpenAI | GPT-4.1 (cached) | ~$0.50 / MTok | ~$30 |

-Now that both providers offer 90% caching, GPT-5.4 and Sonnet 4.6 are nearly cost-equivalent for cached RAG workloads — GPT-5.4 has a slight edge.
+Now that both providers offer ~90% caching, GPT-5.4 and Sonnet 4.6 are nearly equivalent for RAG workloads.
+GPT-5.4 has a slight edge; Anthropic's explicit cache control makes hit rates more reliable in complex pipelines.

 2. Audit which model tier you're actually using.
 The most common overspend pattern: teams default to the flagship model during prototyping and never downgrade.
-For most production tasks, a mid-tier or budget model delivers equivalent output.
-Run a quick quality audit and downgrade where acceptable.
+Run a quick quality audit on a representative sample and downgrade where acceptable.

 3. Route by task complexity.
-Build a simple routing layer: send multi-step reasoning and complex tasks to Opus 4.6 or o3; send summarization, extraction, and simple Q&A to Haiku 4.5 or GPT-5.4 Nano.
-A 3-line classifier can cut your AI bill by 30–50%.
+Send multi-step reasoning to Opus 4.6 or o3.
+Send summarisation, extraction, and simple Q&A to Haiku 4.5 or GPT-5.4 Nano.
+A 3-line classifier can cut your AI bill by 30–50% with zero quality degradation on simple tasks.

 4. Use the Batch API for anything that can wait.
 Both providers offer a 50% discount on batch processing.
-Data enrichment jobs, nightly reports, and document indexing pipelines have no reason to run at real-time rates.
-This is a zero-quality-impact cost cut.
+Data enrichment, nightly reports, and document indexing pipelines have no reason to run at real-time rates.
+Zero quality impact.

 5. Don't use GPT-5.4 standard for prompts over 272K tokens.
-You'll trigger 2x input pricing for the whole session.
-Use GPT-4.1 or Claude Opus 4.6 instead — both handle 1M context at flat rates.
+You'll trigger 2× input pricing for the whole session.
+Use GPT-4.1 or Claude Opus/Sonnet 4.6 instead — both handle 1M context at flat rates.

-6. Watch your reasoning token bill closely.
-If you're using o3 or o4-mini, the headline price isn't what you pay.
-Internal reasoning tokens are billed as output.
-Run a sample workload, check actual usage in the response object, and scale from there — not from the pricing page.
+If you're using o3 or o4-mini, the headline price isn't what you actually pay.
+Internal thinking tokens are billed as output.
+Run a sample workload, check actual usage, and build cost models from real data — not the pricing page.

 7. Consider running both providers.
-The cheapest architecture often isn't mono-provider.
+The cheapest architecture often is not a mono-provider.
 Use OpenAI for bulk processing and routing; use Anthropic for user-facing, high-stakes tasks.
-A FinOps platform like Finout makes it easy to track spend across both without custom dashboards.
+A FinOps platform like Finout makes it easy to track spend across both providers without custom dashboards.

 Before you finalize your provider or architecture, verify these often-missed charges: